Starlink Mini Canada Review 2026: Price, Plans and Speed

 Trees are the biggest enemy

 The Mini’s smaller antenna is more sensitive to obstructions than the Standard dish.
 Even thin branches crossing the dish’s field of view can cause brief interruptions every few minutes.
 Use the “Check for Obstructions” feature in the Starlink app before setting up.
 You want as close to zero percent obstruction as possible.
+For placement and troubleshooting steps, see our guide to boosting Starlink internet speed.

-WiFi range is modest
+Wi-Fi range is modest

 100GB goes faster than you think